nii236/crypto_world_summit/crypto_world_summit.md

 # What is the blockchain?

 - Decentralised triple entry ledger
-  - Each blockchain contains multiple blocks
+  - Reversed linked list structure of blocks
-    - Each block contains cryptographically verified transactions
+    - Each block contains cryptographically verified transactions and a block header containing metadata and a hash pointer to the previous block
-      - Transaction can be a simple value transfer or a complex smart contract invocation
+      - Transaction can be a simple value transfer (Bitcoin UTXO) or a complex smart contract invocation (Ethereum)

-Blockchain security is backed by consensus mechanisms (Proof of Work, Proof of Stake), driven by an incentivised miner or staking network.
+Blockchain security is backed by consensus mechanisms (Proof of Work, Proof of Stake), secured by an incentivised miners or stakers.

 ---

 # What are smart contracts?

 - Programmable value!
+- NOT a legal contract or agreement
-- Functions that are deployed to the blockchain that interact with other contracts or wallet addresses
+- Functions that are deployed to the blockchain that interact with other deployed contracts or wallet addresses
 - Programs that execute logic and deal with the transfer of value

 ---